jaysoo/react-nx-example/POST.md

 ### Adding Routes to the Application

-Let's use [React Router](https://reacttraining.com/react-router/) to handling the routing in our projects since it's the most popular routing solution.
+Let's use [React Router](https://reacttraining.com/react-router/) to handle the routing in our application.

 **yarn**